Smartbabbe/Forget-password-page/README.md

 This is an illustration of how link multiple pages together with HTML and CSS.

-The hosted site can be viewed on vercel here -
+The hosted site can be viewed on vercel here - https://forget-password-page.vercel.app/
-The live site can also be viewed on github here - https://smartbabbe.github.io/Forget-password-page/